Workforce

 Harassment-free Workplace

 Ensuring that our employees have a safe and professional environment in which to work is not only the right thing to do, it’s the law.
-The Department of the Interior prohibits offensive sexual or non-sexual harassing behavior against any employee, intern, volunteer, contractor or other non-Federal employee, visitor, or other member of the public.
+The Department of the Interior prohibits offensive sexual or non-sexual harassing behavior against any employee, intern, volunteer, contractor, or other non-federal employee, visitor, or member of the public.
 The Department also prohibits adverse treatment of employees because they report harassing conduct or provide information related to such complaints.
 Read the full anti-harassment policy and explore other employee resources at doi.gov/employees.

 Hiring Practices